-The Electrical Power Control Act 1994, an Act to Amend the Hydro Corporation Act and other Acts, proclaimed in January 1996, empower the Board to regulate Newfoundland and Labrador Hydro in the same fashion as it has regulated Newfoundland Light and Power Co.
-Limited.
-Prior to this enactment, the Board could only review and recommend to Government the rate charged for power by Hydro.
+The Electrical Power Control Act 1994, an Act to Amend the Hydro Corporation Act and other Acts, proclaimed in January 1996, empower the Board to regulate Newfoundland and Labrador Hydro in the same fashion as it has regulated Newfoundland Power Inc. Prior to this enactment, the Board could only review and recommend to Government the rate charged for power by Hydro.
 The Board now has the authority to order the rate schedule itself using tests consistent with generally accepted sound public utility practices.
 The Lieutenant-Governor in Council retains the right to refer to the Board matters relating to rates and other issues on electrical power utilities.

 The Petroleum Products Act, In addition to the powers conferred on the board under this Act, the powers, practices, procedures and immunities of the board under the Public Utilities Act apply to the board in carrying out its duties under this Act.
 The board has the authority